-If you have been admitted to a graduate program at NAU and have earned resident graduate credit at another institution, you can petition the Graduate College to apply such credit toward your graduate degree.
+If students have been admitted to a graduate program at NAU and have earned resident graduate credit at another institution, they can petition the Graduate College to apply such credit toward a graduate degree.
 Transferring credits to a graduate degree program is not routinely done.
 A petition to transfer credit is, by definition, a request for an exception to the rule that all graduate courses must be taken at NAU.
-Faculty within a graduate program/department assumes the responsibility to ensure transfer courses demonstrate the core learning competencies, expectations, and criteria for the requested transfer.
+Faculty within a graduate program/department make the decision as to whether transfer courses will be applied to a program plan, and assumes the responsibility to ensure transfer courses demonstrate the core learning competencies, expectations, and criteria for the requested transfer.

-Petitions to transfer credit should be submitted early in your program to avoid the risk of delayed graduation if the petition is not approved.
+Petitions for approval and processing of transfer credit should be submitted early in a program to avoid the risk of delayed graduation if the petition is not approved.

-For Doctoral students, the transfer credit should be noted on the plan of study.
-The number of transfer credits allowed for doctoral degrees are specific to the program.
+For Doctoral students, the transfer credit should be noted on the plan of study and communicated to the graduation coordinator in the Graduate College.
+The number of transfer credits allowed and criteria for approving these credits for doctoral degrees are specific to each program.
 Please refer to the program/department handbook for specifics.
-The Graduate College will finalize the transfer credit at the time of admission to candidacy.
+Transfer credit should be completed well before the the student applies for admission to candidacy.

 Master’s Degrees and Graduate Certificates: Regulations Governing Transfer Credit